Hawaii Hiking Tips

 Avoid bad weather conditions by keeping a close eye on weather forecasts before (and during) your hike.
-Don’t hike when the weather is heavily foggy or raining—trails become muddy and slippery and visibility is greatly reduced.
+Don’t hike when the weather is heavily foggy or raining.
+Trails become muddy and slippery and have less visibility.
 Typically, the prospect of rain would be your foremost weather concern.
-If you hike at higher altitudes, like on Haleakala or other higher volcanic peaks, you might have to dress for significantly colder and sometimes freezing weather.
+Also, if you hike the higher volcanic peaks, you have to prepare for colder and sometimes freezing weather.

-Often times, there are trails that can be found at many popular attractions and tourists, who are not prepared, not wearing the proper foot attire, lacking water, sun screen and hiking supplies, can be lured to take to the trails on an impromptu basis.
-As they continue on the trail, they find themselves going further and further, not realizing how far they’ve gone.
-Sometimes, this creates minor issues such as sunburns and minor foot injuries; but at other times it can lead to major ones, such as heat exhaustion, dehydration and even getting lost.
-So avoid getting deep into the trails without being fully prepared.
+Often times, tourists are not prepared to hike.
+They may not have food, water, sun screen and proper footwear.
+As they continue on the trail, they find themselves not realizing how far they’ve gone.
+Sometimes, this creates minor issues such as sunburns and minor foot injuries.
+But at other times, it can lead to major ones, such as heat exhaustion, dehydration and even getting lost.
+So avoid getting deep into the trails without full preparations.

-Avoid getting close to the edges on steep mountain trails or those that pass along high rocky sea cliffs.
+Avoid getting close to the edges on steep mountain trails or along high rocky sea cliffs.
 Many visiting hikers have been injured or have died this way in Hawaii.
-Also, stay far away from crashing waves on rocky sea coast trails and keep your distance from blow holes, which are water spouts caused by strong waves being forced through cracks or lava tubes along jagged rocky sea coasts.
+Also, stay far away from crashing waves on rocky sea coast trails and keep your distance from blow holes.
+These are water spouts with wave water blowing through cracks in jagged rocky sea coasts.
 Many are not aware of how strong Hawaii’s waves can be.
-A disturbingly high number of tourists have been washed out to sea this way with no way of safely returning to shore.
-Many accidents can be avoided by just realizing your limits and by simply exercising common sense; so keep that in mind while you enjoy the scenic hiking trails of Hawaii.
+Large waves have washed a high number of tourists out to sea with no way of safely returning to shore.
+You can avoid most accidents by just realizing your limits and by simply exercising common sense.
+So keep that in mind while you enjoy the scenic hiking trails of Hawaii.